-If the pupil is still not located contact the CME team (cme@newcastle.gov.uk).
-This will enable the LA to make further enquires, as appropriate, to try and locate the pupil.
+If the pupil is still not located, the school will contact the Access and Attendance team (attendanceservice@newcastle.gov.uk).
+This will enable the LA to make additional enquires, as appropriate, to try and locate the pupil whilst the school continue their own investigations.

 The pupil should remain on roll for a minimum of 20 school days and their absence should be recorded appropriately.
-Please note, the school must contact the Fair Access Coordinator and agree the date that the pupil may be removed from roll, allowing the LA time to carry out appropriate checks
+Please note, the school must contact the Access and Admissions Team and agree the date that the pupil may be removed from roll, allowing the LA time to carry out appropriate checks.

-On the date agreed with the Fair Access Coordinator the school should ensure the pupil's attendance data is up to date and remove them from their roll with the correct leaving date.
+On the date agreed with the LA, the school should ensure the pupil's attendance data is up to date and remove them from their roll with the correct leaving date.